Middlebury College Language Schools

 The Middlebury Language Schools are language schools administered by Middlebury College.
-The programs comprise undergraduate and graduate instruction in 13 languages during two-, six-, seven-, or eight-week summer sessions.
-The Schools enroll approximately 1,500 students every summer.
+Immersion and graduate programs are offered in 13 languages during two-, six-, seven-, or eight-week summer sessions.
+The schools enroll approximately 1,500 students every summer.
 The pedagogical approach of the programs relies on immersion-based instruction and acquisition.
-All students in the Language Schools must sign and abide by Middlebury College's "Language Pledge", a pledge to use their target language exclusively during the duration of their time at the School.
+All students in the Language Schools are required to live on campus and must sign and abide by Middlebury College's "Language Pledge", a pledge to use exclusively their target language during their time in the program.

-Undergraduate instruction is offered in Abenaki, Arabic, Chinese, English, French, German, Hebrew, Italian, Japanese, Korean, Portuguese, Russian, and Spanish.
+Immersion programs are offered in Abenaki, Arabic, Chinese, English, French, German, Hebrew, Italian, Japanese, Korean, Portuguese, Russian, and Spanish.
 Additionally, graduate-level instruction is offered in Arabic, Chinese, French, German, Hebrew, Italian, Japanese, Korean, Russian, and Spanish.
 The Language Schools also offer a Doctor of Modern Languages (D.M.L.) degree, currently unique to Middlebury.
-Middlebury announced that it will launch a pilot School of Abenaki in 2020; the first accredited session occurred Summer 2021.
-Students are ages 18 to 80+ from all parts of the world.
-Enrolled students should be high school graduates.
+Middlebury launched a pilot School of Abenaki in 2020; the first accredited session occurred in the summer of 2021.
+Students come from all ages and parts of the world.

 Founding and expansion

-In 1915, the School of German was founded as the first of Middlebury Language Schools.
-The most recent School, the English Language School, will be established in 2022.
+In 1915, the School of German was founded as the first of Middlebury Language Schools by a German professor from Vassar College.
+The most recent School, the English Language School, was established in 2022.

 Middlebury Language Schools have historically all been conducted at the College's campus in Middlebury, Vermont.
 In Summer 2009 the College opened a satellite campus at Mills College in Oakland, California, to accommodate growth in the enrollments in several of the schools.
-In Summer 2020, Middlebury will no longer operate on Mills College but will instead operate at Bennington College in Bennington, Vermont.
-The English Language School will be located in Monterey, California at the Middlebury Institute of International Studies.
+Since Summer 2020, Middlebury no longer operates at Mills College but instead at Bennington College in Bennington, Vermont; in 2023 Arabic, Italian, and Portuguese were held in Bennington.
+The English Language School is located in Monterey, California at the Middlebury Institute of International Studies.

 Language instruction

 All of the thirteen Middlebury Language Schools use an immersion-based approach to language instruction and acquisition.
-The Schools also stress cultural instruction in addition to pure language instruction.
-Students in all of the Language Schools are required to sign the "Language Pledge."
-The Pledge, which has been in continuous use since the 1920s and is a registered trademark of Middlebury College, reads:
+The schools also stress cultural instruction in addition to pure language instruction.
+Students in all of the Language Schools are required to commit to and sign the "Language Pledge."
+The Pledge, which has been in continuous use since the 1920s.
+It reads:

 In signing this Language Pledge, I agree to use __ as my only language of communication while attending the Middlebury Language Schools.
 I understand that failure to comply with this Pledge may result in my expulsion from the School without credit or refund.

-The focus on immersion learning and the exclusive use of the target language allows the Schools to offer the equivalent of a year of language instruction in either six-, seven-, or eight-week summer sessions.
+The focus on immersion learning in a residential environment and the exclusive use of the target language allows the schools to offer the equivalent of a year of language instruction in either six-, seven-, or eight-week summer sessions.